toshita2000/Movie-Recommendation-/README.md

 # Movie-Recommendation-
-Movie Recommendation using KNN and NLP-TFID vectoriZation with deployment on streamlit
+Movie Recommendation using KNN and NLP-TFID vectorization with deployment on streamlit